Etnovyr: Etnovyr 2009

-«Etnovyr 2009" was held from 20 to 24 August in 2009 in Lviv and Truskavets.
+«Etnovyr 2009" was held from 20 to 24 August 2009 in Lviv and Truskavets.
 On 20 August there were parade of participants of festival "Etnovyr 2009" and concert on Rynok Square in Lviv.
 On 21 August in Shevchenko's Grove on the stage there was a continuous concert of participants, а and on the lawn near the church there was fair of folk crafts, in the evening there was a concert on Rynok Square.
 On 22 August participants of Etnovyr 2009 were at a reception at Mayor of Lviv Andriy Sadovyy; there were a parade of participants through the streets of Lviv and a gala concert in Lviv Opera House.
 On 24 August there was a gala concert of the festival in Truskavets.

 Following foreign groups took part in "Etnovyr 2009":